 - During the General Election in 2019, Key Stage 2 learnt in detail about the process of choosing our government.

 - In Year 5, the curriculum includes learning about our democratic systems, how our parliament came in to being, how it operates and how laws are made.
-In January 2015, October 2015 and November 2016, Year 5 visited the Palace of Westminster and toured the Houses of Parliament.
-They took part in workshops about the process of making laws.
+In 2015 we introduced a day visit for year 5 to the Palace of Westminster and a tour of the Houses of Parliament.
+As part of the visit the children take part in workshops about the process of making laws.
 In October 2015, the visit also included interviewing our MP, Chloe Smith, about her role and how we can increase people’s participation in politics.
-Year 5 has visited each year since 2015, the next visit is in February 2020.
+Year 5 has visited each year since 2015, the last visit was in February 2020.

 - Having seen Emiline Pankhurst outside parliament, Year 5 learn about the suffragettes' campaign to have the right to vote.